IT Pro Verdict

 Each of the iPad Air 2's new features seem minor on paper, but taken together they all add up to help make itone of the best tablets available it'ssimplya joy to use.
 If youwantthe longest possible battery lifethoughorifyou want waterproofingthen theSonyXperiaZ2Tabletis a better pickdespite its inferior screen and camera.

 Should you buy a 9.7in iPad Pro instead?
-The cheapest iPad Air 2 a 16Gb WiFi-only model will cost you 349, compared to the cheapest iPad Pro which is priced at 499, but includes 32GB of storage.
-150 is nothing to be sneezed at, and the performance of the iPad Air 2 is still more than good enough for everyday use.
+The cheapest iPad Air 2 a 16Gb WiFi-only model can be had for as little as £30 on eBay or Amazon, which is a big drop compared to the cheapest iPad Pro – £499 – though the latter includes 32GB of storage and will have much better performance all round.
+A refurbished iPad Air will be more than £100 but it will be more than good enough for everyday use.